kadena-community/kadena.js/packages/apps/docs/src/docs/reference/spirekey-ref.md

 ## Request a signature

-When you prepare a transaction for the user to sign, use the public keys from the credentials included in the [connect response](#connect-to-a-spirekey-account) to construct the transaction.
+When you prepare a transaction for the user to sign, you use the public keys from the credentials included in the response from the Kadena SpireKey `/connect` endpoint to construct the transaction.
 When your transaction is ready to be signed, you need to `base64` encode the stringified JSON of the transaction.

 Transactions can grow in size well beyond what is accepted in